sanja7s/AI_Impact_Card/README.md

 ## Design Patterns

-- **[Design Patterns for AI Risk and Benefit Communication](design-patterns-for-AI-risk-and-benefit-communication.pdf)**: A comprehensive guide on the design patterns that should be considered for communicating the risks and benefits associated with AI technologies.
+- **[Design Patterns for AI Risk and Benefit Communication](design-patterns-for-AI-risk-and-benefit-communication.pdf)**: A guide on the design patterns that should be considered for communicating the risks and benefits associated with AI technologies.

 ## Impact Assessment Reports